 This post documents some analysis of changes in minimum temperatures (Tmin) at Rutherglen, a rural weather station in South East Australia.
 It is found that:

-- Early 20th century Tmin measurements are around 1.0C too high (annual average), relative to those that would have been measured if the recording system/location/environment of today had been in place then.
+- Early 20th century Tmin measurements are around 1.0C higher (annual average) than those that would have been measured if the recording system/location/environment of today had been in place then.
 There is some variation between months that make up this annual average.

-- The annual average ACORN-SAT(2012) correction of 1.7C for early data is substantially too high
+- The annual average ACORN-SAT(2012) correction of 1.7C for early data is therefore substantially too high

 - The daily ACORN-SAT(2012) corrections for 1920/21/22 (the only years examined) show a nonphysical discontinuity between the end of November and the start of December

 Rutherglen (BoM id 82039) is a rural weather station at a research farm, with no nearby man-made structures, at least from 1975, as revealed by photos and descriptions from the BoM webpage given below:

 The RAW Tmin data from Rutherglen, and from many nearby stations, show a net cooling over the last 100 years, as revealed in the following figure:

 Questions have been asked about why the raw temperature trend of net cooling has been adjusted in ACORN-SAT to a net warming trend, and the BoM have responded with the webpage cited above.

 The dates and sizes (annual average) of Tmin corrections applied by ACORN-SAT(2012) are given in the following extract from its adjustment summary document: